 13 Things to Do in Madrid in the summer

-I'm not going to fool you: Summer in Madrid can be very hard because of the high temperatures.
-But don't let that stop you from enjoying yourself, because luckily the city offers its visitors a wide variety of options to combat the heat without giving up enjoying its virtues.
+I won't lie to you: summer in Madrid can be very tough due to the high temperatures.
+But don't let that stop you from enjoying yourself, because luckily the city offers visitors a wide variety of options for beating the heat without giving up any of its charms.

-The summer season is time for terraces with spectacular views, to spend a nice day in the parks and green spaces, to enjoy some exclusive parties of these months and to seek refuge in its museums and theaters.
-Here are the best plans to spend the summer in the Spanish capital.
+Summer is the time for terraces with spectacular views, spending a nice day in parks and green spaces, enjoying some festivals that are exclusive to these months, and seeking refuge in museums and theaters.
+Here are the best plans for spending the summer in the Spanish capital.

-1. Enjoy the best summer in the Retiro de Madrid
+1. Enjoy the best summer in Madrid's Retiro Park

 Afternoon in Retiro Park| ©Nicolas Vigier